hyperledger-labs/zeto/zkp/js/README.md

 [https://docs.circom.io/getting-started/installation/](https://docs.circom.io/getting-started/installation/)

+The `snarkjs` project publishes BLAKE2b hashes of the necessary `.ptau` files for initialization of proof secrets, which we use to validate these files locally.
+The CLI `b2sum` should be pre-installed in most Linux distributions.
+If not, you can install with `sudo apt-get install coreutils` (Debian) or `brew install b2sum` (Mac).

 ## Compile the circuits and generate verification keys and solidity libraries

 1. Install the dependencies of the circuits, by going to the `/zkp/circuits` folder: